State of M&A Data Rooms — Q2 2026 Read the report →

 Co-founder at Peony.
 Former M&A at Nomura, early-stage VC at Backed VC, and growth-equity / secondaries investor at Target Global.
 I write about investors, fundraising, and deal advisors from the deal-side perspective I spent years in.

 Brazil's venture ecosystem is one of the most founder-dense in the world: sharp operators, massive markets, and investors who've seen companies go from "two people + a pitch deck" to category-defining businesses.
-If you're raising in Brazil in 2025, these are five of the highest-reputation firms with real, recent activity, plus exactly how to approach them.
+If you're raising in Brazil in 2026, these are eight of the highest-reputation firms with real, recent activity — including one honest status flag, because the worst outreach mistake in Brazil right now is spending a warm intro on a fund that stopped writing new checks — plus exactly how to approach them.

 1) How to pick the right investors (so you don't waste 60 days)